Extreme Job

 Extreme Job is a 2019 South Korean action comedy film directed by Lee Byeong-heon and written by Bae Se-young.
 It follows a police narcotics unit that runs a fried chicken restaurant as an undercover front for their investigation.
 It stars Ryu Seung-ryong, Lee Hanee, Jin Seon-kyu, Lee Dong-hwi and Gong Myung.
 The film was released on January 23, 2019.

 The film has become a major box office success in South Korea, grossing on a production budget of and surpassing 10 million ticket sales in just 15 days.

 As of June 2022, Extreme Job is the highest-grossing film and the second most viewed film in South Korean film history.

 Plot

+A group of young narcotics detectives led by squad chief Go are dispatched to apprehend a minor drug trafficker, but are unable to catch him before a foot chase breaks out.
+The group is made up of detectives Jang, Ma, Young-Ho, and Jae-Hoon under Squad Chief Go.
+They chase the trafficker into traffic, where he is hit by a bus, causing a large car pileup.
+For the inability to capture the target and causing massive property damage, the team is reprimanded by their superintendent, who blames their reckless behavior on Go's not being promoted to Captain.

+After leaving the station for dinner with the organized crime squad, Squad Chief Choi lets Go know that the crime boss Moo-Bae is coming back to South Korea, and his underling Hong is building a gang in preparation.
+Choi proposes that the two squads cooperate to bring them down, letting narcotics take credit for the capture of Hong, while they get Moo-Bae.
+Seeing the chance to save their jobs, they accept.

-After failing their latest mission, a group of young narcotics detectives led by squad chief Go are offered one last chance to save their career.
-They should carry out an undercover surveillance of an international drug gang.
+They carry out an undercover surveillance of an international drug gang.
 Their stakeout location is a chicken restaurant.
 Things seem to work, but Go is informed that the restaurant will soon go out of business.
 Go and his colleagues decide to purchase the restaurant, still planning to use it for their undercover operation.

 However, a rib marinade they have to improvise for a sticky chicken recipe becomes an instant hit, and their chicken restaurant becomes famous for its food.